SPURconnect/SPUR-Connect/README.md

 If you're a new user, register an account to log in.
 If you're already registered, log in to your existing account.

-Registered users upon registering will be taken to their profile view.
-On this view you can choose the "Edit Profile" button at the bottom to edit your profile.
+Upon first-time registration, users will be taken to their profile view.
+On this view you can choose the "Edit Profile" button at the bottom to add additional information not required at registration.

 On the Edit Profile view users can change their profile picture, their social media links, their current location, and fill out an "About Me" section.

-Along the bottom of the app is a navigation bar with 4 buttons.
+Navigation: Along the bottom of the app is a navigation bar with 4 buttons.
 When an already registered user logs in they will be taken to the second view on that nav bar, the Search view.

 When arriving at the search view, the view is empty and the user is prompted to search for potential connections.
 At the top right of the view there is an "i" button that shows the user categories they can search by.
 To the left of that button at the top of the page is the search bar.
 As the user types in the search bar the page is filled with users and narrowed down as the user keeps typing.